last Sunday's art and music worldwide

 Jesuit St. Robert Bellarmine 1610 — “A Pope who is a manifest heretic automatically ceases to be a Pope and head, just as he ceases automatically to be a Christian and a member of the Church.”
 Salesian St. Francis de Sales 1622 — “Now when the Pope is explicitly a heretic, he falls ipso facto from his dignity and out of the Church …” after Pentecost Douay-Rheims.
 A modern translation is literal.
 Students with a poetic ear do not want dumbed-down content or the language that goes with hand-me-downs.
 "Here, you can have this."

 Ordo ab Chao is a Latin phrase meaning order out of chaos.
-It is the motto of the 33rd degree of Freemasonry and can be found on seals, flags, and regalia.
-The phrase represents the Masons' mission to bring order out of confusion.
-Protestors against Israel, or 'straight' people, or oil and order, perpetuate the same misguided mission, blocking London traffic and wasting resources.
+It is the motto of the 33rd degree of Freemasonry, can be found on seals, flags, and regalia, and represents the Masons' mission to bring order out of confusion.
+The Catholic Church is the reason they exist.
+Masons want to destroy the Church.
+If possible, do not enter Masonic buildings.

 Antivenom is the primary treatment for rattlesnake bites.
 Antivenom is a type of antibody therapy that reduces the effects of venom.
 The sooner it is administered, the more likely it is to stop irreversible damage to the body.
 The symbols come from Ezekiel.